alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_push_github_prompt.md

 {"tool_name": "push_files", "tool_params": [ {"name": "repository", "value": "shophats/retail-cd"}, {"name": "branch", "value": "main"}, {"name": "commit_message", "value": "Add Kubernetes manifests for retail app"}, {"name": "files", "value": files_array} ]}

-3. *MANDATORY* OBSERVE: The push has been succesful and no errors were obtained.
+3. *MANDATORY* OBSERVE: I need to verify the push has been succesful and no errors were obtained.
 I will check the files content to verify the final result.
 4. *MANDATORY* REASON & ACT: Use the get_file_content tool to read back at retail-deployment.yaml.
-5. *MANDATORY* OBSERVE: The content I see is exactly the same as the described in the original manifest file.
+5. *MANDATORY* OBSERVE: The content I see should be exactly the same as the described in the original manifest file.
 Since the push_files tool commits all files in a single atomic operation, this single verification confirms that all 4 files were published successfully.
 I will now inform the user.